wma1729/algorithms/sorting/README.md

 iteration =  9, lo =  0, hi = 10 ( 0, 1, 2, 3, 4, 5, 6, 7, 8, 9 ) comparisons =  9, copies = 10
 output: 0, 1, 2, 3, 4, 5, 6, 7, 8, 9
 ```
-Merge sort is a stable sort and the maximum number of comparisons are *n * log(n)*.
+Merge sort is a stable sort and the maximum number of comparisons are *n * log<sub>2</sub>(n)*.
 Like insertion sort, it too benefits if the sequence is already partially sorted.

 ## Partition
 Partition is an important algorithm.
 It is often the basis of some important algorithms including quick sort.
 What does it do?